nitinmehra09/SlothMachine-project/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

 -nit says that this project is amazing.
-But may add feature like ..